Catania and Catania | February 19, 2025 | Car Accidents

 Under Florida law, you must provide the other driver with your:

 In most situations, you will also show the other driver your insurance card.
-But an accident can injure and disorient you.
+But a car accident can injure and disorient you.
 You might not think to ask the other driver for their insurance card or the other driver might not offer it.

 Three ways you can find out whether the other driver has car insurance include: